Nobuyuki Ōura

 Nobuyuki Ōura (大浦信行, Ōura Nobuyuki, born 1949, Toyama) is a Japanese artist and filmmaker who has been referred to in English as Ohura Nobuyuki.
 He has been described as an artist who "constantly pushes the limits of expression," as his artworks and films delve into taboos within Japanese society. Ōura is best known for his controversial series of lithographs entitled Holding Perspective (1982–85), which include photographs of Emperor Hirohito, and have at been at the center of multiple high-profile censorship incidences in Japan since the mid-1980s.

 Early life and career

 Ōura was born in Toyama City (Toyama Prefecture) in 1949.
-He studied economics at Kokugakuin University in Tokyo's Shibuya district, where in the late 1960's he began making paintings.
+He studied economics at Kokugakuin University in Tokyo's Shibuya district, where in the late 1960s he began making paintings.
 He moved to the United States in 1975, where he lived in New York City until 1985.

 After living in New York for two years, Ōura was introduced to and began working as a studio assistant for the renowned Japanese artist and architect Shūsaku Arakawa.
 He started out by helping Arakawa repaint his studios, and then began to work for him full-time, restoring his old paintings and helping him with new works.
 Oura was Arakawa's sole assistant from 1977 to 1984.
 In interviews, he has stated that working for Arakawa during those years influenced his approach to expression and art making.